 This micro-credential focuses on the skills required for communications in crime investigation.
 It prepares students for work in community safety and places importance on skill building in communications.
 Understanding the value of clear, logical communications and the skills needed to successfully contribute to public safety are reinforced.

-Awarded by the Registrar's Office to those who have successfully completed a defined list of related courses or workshops that focus on a specific discipline.
-Typically less than 136 hours and may or may not include formal assessment.
-The criteria are determined by the college.
+Awarded by the Registrar's Office to those who have successfully completed a defined list of related courses that focus on a specific competency.
+Typically less than 136 hours and include assessment.
+The quality criteria are determined by the college.